joshbegley/nyt-latest/previous.md

 https://nytimes.com/athletic/6096480/2025/01/29/carli-lloyd-the-soccer-tournament/

 **Sheffield United labelled "disrespectful" after deciding not to retire Maddy Cusack shirt**\
-`Championship club is under fire for rejecting a fan petition to retire shirt in honour of late former women's player`\
+`The Championship club are under fire for rejecting a fan petition to retire No 8 shirt in honour of their late former player`\
 https://nytimes.com/athletic/6089117/2025/01/29/sheffield-united-maddy-cusack-shirt-retire/

 **Van de Ven in contention for Spurs return, Maddison out for around three weeks**\